-An overview of the suite of planning and forecasting publications is shown in Figure 1 below.
+An overview of the suite of national planning and forecasting publications is shown in Figure 1 below.

-AEMO generally uses four models to perform market modelling activities:
+AEMO generally uses three models to perform market modelling activities:

 - The capacity outlook model, including two variants of differing granularity.

 - The time-sequential model.

-- The network development outlook model.

 - The gas supply model.